WetDesertRock/GifCat/README.md

 ###Giving gifcat irregular image sizes.
 If you want to give gifcat images that aren't the same size as the gif, it will automatically recreate the image on an internal canvas that it will use.
-By default this will leave it unmodified and just cut off excess area.
-You can make it scale by changing the mode to "scale" in `GifWriter:frame`.
+By default this will scale it.
+You can make it crop the image by changing the mode to "crop" in `GifWriter:frame`.

 ## Function Reference